-From the performance measurements presented in section 5.1, we see that while the tuned parameters performed significantly better than the null parameters in the mouse novel and yeast MOB benchmarks, its performance was on par with, or occasionally worse than the null guess in the mouse test and yeast novel benchmarks.
+From the performance measurements presented in section 5.1, we see that while the tuned parameters performed significantly better than the null parameters in the mouse novel and yeast MOB benchmarks, their performance was on par with, or occasionally worse than the null guess in the mouse test and yeast novel benchmarks.

 Further investigation shows that a naïve guess of the parameters (λ =16, γ =-.0125, =0.4) performs as well or better than the tuned parameters in most metrics in our evaluation categories, as shown in in figure 6.